ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ## Rationale

-The design ideology behind this proposal can best be described as a standard, ERC-721 aligned non-fungible token implementation that represents balances in a fractional manner, while supporting traditional, non-specific transfer / approval logic seen in the ERC-20 standard.

-It's important to note that our goal is to implicitly support as high a degree of backwards compatibility with ERC-20 and ERC-721 standards as possible to reduce or negate integration lift for existing protocols.
-Much of the rationale behind the proposed fractional non-fungible token specification resides within two trains of thought: isolating interface design to adhere to either the ERC-721 or ERC-20 standards, or outlining implementation standards that isolate overlapping functionality at the logic level.
+This standard unifies the representation of fractional ownership with the non-fungible token model, aligning closely with ERC-721 principles while enabling the functionality of ERC-20 transfers.
+This dual compatibility aims to mitigate the integration complexity for existing protocols.
+Our goal is to implicitly support as high a degree of backwards compatibility with ERC-20 and ERC-721 standards as possible to reduce or negate integration lift for existing protocols.
+The core rationale for this fractional NFT standard centers on two main strategies: first, designing interfaces that clearly align with either ERC-721 or ERC-20 standards to avoid ambiguity; and second, detailing implementation approaches that distinctly separate the logic of overlapping functionalities.

 ### ID & Amount Isolation

-A crucial piece of our design approach has been to ensure that the discrete value space representing ID's and amounts is sufficiently isolated.
-More explicitly, this should be taken to mean that for all possible inputs, no ID may be assumed to be an amount and no amount may be assumed to be an ID.

-Given the goal of this proposal is to outline an interface and set of standards, we won't dive into implementation guidelines, though want to note that this effect can be achieved by checking ownership of a given ID input, isolating a range for NFT ID's, etc.
+Ensuring clear differentiation between token IDs and fractional amounts is central to this design.
+This non-overlapping design principle means that no input should be ambiguously interpreted as both an ID and an amount.
+We won't dive into implementation guidelines, but implementations may achieve this through various means, such as validating ownership for ID inputs or reserving specific ranges for token IDs.

-This approach ensures that logic in "overlapping" interfaces is similarly isolated, such that the probability of unexpected outcome for a given function call is minimized.
+This approach ensures that logic in "overlapping" interfaces is similarly isolated, such that the chance of an unexpected outcome is minimized.

 ### Events

-Given that certain event signatures on ERC-20 and ERC-721 overlap, we have decided to deviate from backwards compatibility efforts in the definition of ERC-XXXX events.
-Recent efforts have revealed a range of potential solutions here, such as supporting events for one standard, emitting conflicting events that utilize distinct parameter indexing, amongst others.
+The overlap of event signatures between the ERC-20 and ERC-721 standards presents a challenge for backward compatibility in our fractional NFT standard.
+Various approaches have been explored, including aligning with a single standard's events or introducing unique events with distinct parameter indexing to resolve conflicts.

 We feel that when moving towards standardization, ensuring events are properly descriptive and isolated is the ideal solution despite introducing complexity for indexing software.
 As a result, we adhere to traditional transfer and approval event definitions, though distinguish these events by the `Fractional` or `NonFungible` prefixes.